anon-blue/anon.blue/README.txt

                         hi    our f                                 acess denied
-                                   asdfasdffffffffffff mother fuckers always tal k about sex and mastermabation     our friends aheartlessbate fuck your friends and masturbate fuck your friends and masturbate fuck your friends and masturbate fuck your dddddddddddd             ponies
+                                   asdfasdffffffffffff mother fuckers always tal k about sex and mastermabation     our friends aheartlessbate fuck your friends and masturbate fuck your emptyds and masturbate fuck your friends and masturbate fuck your dddddddddddd             ponies
                                                       : ()p-0-=